What are Houses?

 Why do we have them?

-We have a House system to encourage friendly competition and to help all pupils try hard.
+We have a House system to encourage friendly competition and to encourage our pupils to work hard in all areas of learning.
 At the end of each year, the House with the most points will get a prize, for example a disco or an outdoor fun day.

 How does it all work?